COVID-19 update: All of New Zealand is now at Red. More information.

 Massey’s Bachelor of Construction (Quantity Surveying) will teach you all the skills you need to be a sought-after quantity surveyor.

-Extensive use is made of digital technology during your study towards your construction degree.
-All courses have an online teaching component and you can use your tablet or smartphone to ask or answer questions during lectures.
-Some assignments will require you to prepare a video of your work.
-Core courses for construction will teach you vital digital skills including Computer Aided drawing (CAD) and computer modeling of buildings (BIM).
+Extensive use is made of digital technology during your study.
+It is embedded across most of your courses.
+You will use cutting edge software for measurement and costing All courses have an online teaching component and you can ask or answer questions during lectures.
+Core courses in quantity surveying will teach you vital skills such as: Computer Aided Drawing (CAD), computer modelling of buildings (BIM, Augmented and Virtual Reality).

 Although you need to choose a major when you enrol, you can change from one major to another after one year of study.